 If you are considering leaving your abuser, think about…

-• Opening a savings account in your own name to start to establish or increase your independence, if possible.
+- If possible, open a savings account in your own name to start establishing or increasing your independence.
 Think of other ways in which you can increase your independence, including knowing what you can do about your monthly income and credit debts.

-• Keeping the WFC’s phone number close at hand and keep some change or a calling card on you at all times for emergency phone calls.
+- Keeping the WFC’s phone number close at hand and keep some change or a calling card on you at all times for emergency phone calls.
 Memorize emergency numbers.
-You can call shelters collect or dial 911 at no charge.

 Leaving Your Abuser Can Be The Most Dangerous Time For You